Skip to content

 No matter where you are each year during December, you'll see countless images of Santa Claus as we usher in another Christmas season.
-But did you ever stop to think where Santa himself came from?
+Also known as Saint Nick, Kris Kringle, Father Christmas and more, the white-bearded man in a red suit is a Christmas mainstay.
+But did you ever stop to think about where Santa actually came from?

-We decided to do a little festive genealogy by looking into the origins of Santa Claus and the folklore family members that contributed to how we imagine Father Christmas today.
-Check out who we rounded up and put into Santa's family tree.
+We decided to do a little festive digging into the origins of Santa Claus and the folklore family members that contributed to how we imagine Father Christmas today.
+Read on to check out who we rounded up and put into Santa's family tree...

 St Nicholas - the origins of Santa Claus